-The first photographer I consulted was Filbert Kung, a Los Angeles- based top commercial and fashion photographer who has photographed countless international fashion covers and editorials, has shot for Coca Cola and other beverage campaigns, photographed Miss Universe beauties, and had also recently covered the red carpet fashion during the Golden Globe Awards last March.
-Filbert has been a professional photographer for over 14 years, and is very knowledgeable in photo- manipulating apps like Photoshop and Lightroom.
+The first photographer I consulted was Filbert Kung, a Los Angeles-based top commercial and fashion photographer who has produced countless international magazine covers and editorials, has shot for Coca Cola and other beverage campaigns, and had also recently covered the red carpet fashion during the Golden Globe Awards last March.
+Filbert has been a professional photographer for over 14 years and is very knowledgeable in photo- manipulating apps like Photoshop and Lightroom.
 After brightening the photo, he was immediately able to discern that the bag was a later addition to the original photo.
-In other words, the photo was manipulated to include a bag.
+The photo was manipulated to include a bag.
 “The glass case would have originally contained makeup brushes and perhaps another beauty product.
 Take a look at the right side of the photo, where the side of the bag partially covered the makeup brush.
 This would not have been seen if I did not lighten the photo.
 The bag was definitely photoshopped into that case.”

 Here is another bag that really looked so out of place (because it was hastily placed atop one of the vitrines) but was captioned as “proof” that Chanel was giving this bag away as a GWP item.